 "Guiding Your Child To A Brighter Future"

-Our mission at Monroe Middle School is to develop students who are independent problem solvers that understand their strengths and how to align them with good choices.
+Our mission at Health Science Academy at Monroe Middle School is to develop students who are independent problem solvers that understand their strengths and how to align them with good choices.
 In doing this, we hope to promote good character and bring forth success and happiness.
 In order to fulfill this mission the counseling department has developed a comprehensive school counseling program.
 With the collaborative effort of school personnel, families, and community resources, the school counseling program will provide every student opportunities to become productive citizens of a global society.

 - Provide more on task time